sdavidsson90/copytools/README.md

 # COPY TOOLS

 #### What problem does this solve?
 These functions will allow you to copy something and drop it off somewehere else.

 The idea is that you should not have to spell out the full path to a file in a single command, but navigate to the file, do the copy action, navigate to a desired location and do the paste action.

+A copy action done in the CLI will be paste-able in a GUI (and vice versa).

 #### How would I do that?
 - `cpfp`: copy file path